[click here to go to www.learnontheinternet.co.uk]

 Below is a list of Tropical Storms, each with a link to a site containing information about it:

-1. Hurricane Andrew - 1992 Americas costliest hurricane
+2. Hurricane Andrew - 1992 America's second costliest hurricane

-3. Indian 'Super Cyclone' The strongest and deadliest cyclone in the region since the Bangladesh cyclone of April 1991
+4. Indian 'Super Cyclone' 1999 Orissa cyclone - The strongest and deadliest cyclone in the region since the Bangladesh cyclone of April 1991